 Exemption under EU law is wider in its scope than UK law, covering as it does, all services linked to social security work, as opposed to care, etc services.
-Although the UK Courts were required to interpret UK VAT law in a manner which made it consistent with EU law until 31 December 2020, the position is less clear from 1 January 2021.
-Where a point has been the subject of a CJEU decision prior to 1 January 2021 this will broadly continue to apply in the UK.
-Accordingly, it is likely that the EU exemption will apply and applies to all services supplied by a charity which are directly linked to social security work.
+Although the UK Courts were required to interpret UK VAT law in a manner which made it consistent with EU law until 31 December 2020, the position is less clear from 1 January 2024 due to the EU Law (Reform & Revocation) Act 2023 (and subsequently the Finance Act 2024).
+EU law is no longer supreme and therefore it is unclear whether the courts will follow the wider EU exemption (as 'assimilated EU law') which applies to all services supplied by a charity which are directly linked to social security work.

-In addition to the above, in the 2019 FTT case of RSR Sports, a school holiday camp was held to be exempt childcare in item 9 and the services in paragraph 1 have the same characteristics.
+We do have UK case law, however, and in the 2019 FTT case of RSR Sports, a school holiday camp was held to be exempt childcare in item 9 and the services in paragraph 1 have the same characteristics.